Trump Sonnets, Volume 4 is on its way--check out the front and back covers!

 Thanks to all of you who made this late October to early December 2019 Kickstarter campaign a success.

 Read all about it right here!
-Copies are already in my hands, and as of mid-February are also with the publisher,
+Copies are already in my hands, and as of mid-March are also with the publisher,

 Below, three poems from the new collection.

 8 p.m., and this is my shrunken soul.

 I've done such important work with migrants,

 things that no one else could have.
 A giant